 The best connection for online gaming is fiber.
-Fiber is generally the fastest and can transfer information at hyper fast speeds.
-There are a couple things that make fiber a reliable type of internet.
+Fiber is generally the fastest and can transfer information at hyper-fast speeds.
+There are a couple of things that make fiber a reliable type of internet.
 Unlike cable and DSL, fiber customers don’t have to share bandwidth with their neighbors.
 That means your game won’t lag just because all of your neighbors are home trying to stream Netflix at the same time.
 Fiber connections also tend to have symmetrical download and upload speeds.
 Some of the best fiber plans out there can get you a ping under 20ms, which is optimal for dominating the competition.

 Some of the best fiber providers for gaming out there are AT&T, Frontier, and MetroNet.
-AT&T has one of the fastest growing coverage areas for fiber internet in major metropolitan areas.
+AT&T has one of the fastest-growing coverage areas for fiber internet in major metropolitan areas.
 Frontier offers affordable fiber internet with symmetrical speeds.
 And MetroNet is bringing fair fiber internet prices to the Midwest.

 Is cable internet good for gaming?

-Cable is the second best option for online gaming.
+Cable is the second-best option for online gaming.
 It’s widely available with speeds up to 1 Gbps.
 While speeds can reach up to 1 Gig, a cable connection uses a shared connection.
 A shared cable connection means you might experience slower internet speeds in the evening when your neighbors are online at the same time.
 Expect your cable internet ping to range from 20-50ms based on your plan’s download speed.

 Spectrum, Xfinity, and Cox are some of the best cable internet providers for gaming.
 All three providers offer gigabit internet in select areas.
-We recommend Spectrum if you want a no contract provider that offers faster starting speeds than the competition.
+We recommend Spectrum if you want a no-contract provider that offers faster starting speeds than the competition.

 Is DSL internet good for gaming?